 Stopping off at the museum book shop

 As we left Canterbury cathedral, we stopped off in the bookshop, I picked up a book on spiritual quotations.
 The book opened to a page which contained a Naomi Remen quote about healing:

 Healing may not be so much about getting better as about letting go of everything that isn’t you – all of the expectations, all of the beliefs – and becoming who you are.

 The full quote is available in an interview in the book – ‘Healing and the Mind’, by Bill Moyers.

 Something about this quote struck me hard.
 It changed my perceptions of what healing really is.
 Healing is not just about the physical.
 Healing is deeper.
-You can still be physically diseased, but you can still heal.
-Up to then, healing had been about fixing the physical body.
+You can be physically diseased, yet you can still be healed.
+Up to then, my understanding of healing was that it is about fixing the physical body.
 But true healing is more than this.
 The physical level is only one level of our existence.
 There is the mental, emotional, but also spiritual.
 Yet, society conditions us to see there as being only one level.

 This hit me, because I realised that my whole life I had been living up to what I believed were other people’s expectations of me.
 I was never truly living and doing things the way I wanted.
 As a result I had struggled at doing things in life that were not meant for me and also failing.